tripathyarshiya/AIB-Datathon-2018/Problem Statement README.md

 ** Please Note we carried out three different types of training for the sentiment analysis, and in the end we used the Sentiment Analysis 3 code for final submission as it had higher accuracy compared to other two methods.

+** Further, after the competition, we tried to improve our classification model using more NLP techniques

 The use of external datasets is permitted.
 The use of external APIs is NOT permitted.